The Salute of Grace

-Our text this week is a common narrative engaged by preachers at Thanksgiving time in North America pleading for “attitudes of gratitude.”
-A narrative whose essence can be seen in the triviality of the closing scene of this children’s version of the story where the last frame exclaims, “Don’t Forget to Thank Jesus.”
+Our text this week is often employed by preachers at Thanksgiving time in North America, pleading for “attitudes of gratitude.”
+A children’s version of the story captures the triviality of the narrative – the last frame exclaims, “Don’t Forget to Thank Jesus.”

-Jesus had encountered all ten marginalized lepers in a marginalized place-the border between Samaria and Galilee.
-This is a no man’s land-a liminal space.
+Jesus had encountered all ten marginalized lepers in a marginalized place, the border between Samaria and Galilee.
+This is no-man’s-land, a liminal space.
 Importantly, it is here where the long-distance relationship begins and ends with 9 out of the 10 who call out for mercy.
 Jesus tells them all to go and show themselves to the priests.
 All ten go.
 Only one returns.
 Luke makes sure to mention that one is a Samaritan.

-The other nine return to have their physical healing certified by a priest.
-They return to participate in the same system that had excluded them-it was the source of their religious identity prior to being cast out, and now they returned to its exclusive boundaries.
-It was the Samaritan (previously excluded from that system to begin with) who sees that Jesus, by healing him at the same time as the other nine, also offered liberation from the oppressive order that created the marginalization in the first case.
+The Nine return to have their physical healing certified by a priest.
+They return to participate in the same system that had excluded them.
+It was the source of their religious identity prior to being cast out, and now they returned to its exclusive boundaries.
+The Samaritan, who was previously excluded from that system to begin with, sees that Jesus, by healing him alongside the other nine, also offered liberation from the oppressive order that created the marginalization in the first case.

-It is not just a distant plea for mercy from the group, the dutiful obedience to go show oneself to the priests, or even an expression of heartfelt gratitude that captures the heart at the salute of God’s scandalous grace.
-The salute happens in the intimacy of two outcasts seeking and longing for a new kind of community-a place where foreigner becomes friend.
+It is not just a distant plea for mercy from the group, the dutiful obedience to go show oneself to the priests, or even an expression of heartfelt gratitude that captures the salute of God’s scandalous grace.
+The salute happens in the intimacy of two outcasts seeking and longing for a new kind of community, a place where foreigner becomes friend.
 The appropriate response to such a salute, displayed by the foreigner, is the complete vulnerability illustrated by throwing oneself at the feet of Jesus.
-The salute of grace is given and love heals all wounds.
+The salute of grace is given, and love heals all wounds.